andrewriverss/etch-a-sketch/README.md

 * **Dynamic Styling:** Applying inline styles via JavaScript not just for background colors, but also for adding `box-shadow` to create the neon glow effect on painted cells.
 * **CSS Flexbox:** Utilizing Flexbox to keep the main layout responsive and the control panel aligned, ensuring the grid stays centered regardless of the screen size.

-## 🎯 Purpose
+## Purpose

 This project was created as part of **The Odin Project's Foundations curriculum**.
 It served as a focused exercise to strengthen JavaScript fundamentals and master the concept of **creating dynamic user interfaces**.
-The main goal was to move beyond static webpages and build a truly interactive application where the structure (the drawing grid) can be instantly generated, modified, and cleared using pure JavaScript logic.
+The main goal was to move beyond static webpages and build a truly interactive application where the structure (the drawing grid) can be instantly generated, modified and cleared using pure JavaScript logic.